 This charger has one 100W USB-C port and two standard USB-A ports, but it also packs a QC 3.0 port, which is great for charging older phones that don't support Power Delivery charging.
 If you've got an older phone that doesn't support PD, Qualcomm QuickCharge is what you'll want.

 At 130W, this charger is probably overkill for your current laptop unless it's one of Dell's most power-hungry models.
 Since 130W is above the spec limit for Power Delivery at the moment, some devices might not play nice with this charger.

 Apple's charger brick might get pretty warm at times, but sometimes the official chargers are the easiest to trust.
 This is also one of the few 96W chargers that's an actual wall plug instead of having a figure-eight cord from the brick to the wall.

-This power adapter may look small, but it has big power due to the addition of GaN tech.
+This small power adapter may look small, but it has big power due to the addition of GaN tech.
 This helps it pump out up to 100W of PD 3.0 juice to power up all of your devices in no time.
-When using both USB-C ports at the same time, each one can deliver up to 45W of charging power.
+When using both USB-C ports simultaneously, each one can deliver up to 45W of charging power.

 What to look for in a 100W Charger: Power Delivery

-Now that so many devices like laptops, Chromebooks, phones, and more are using UBC-C for power it makes sense to find a charger that can properly juice them up and even let you take it on the go.
-This doesn't mean you have to have a large power brick to do this anymore thanks to GaN technology.
+Now that so many devices like laptops, Chromebooks, phones, and more are using UBC-C for power, it makes sense to find a charger that can properly juice them up and even let you take it on the go.
+This doesn't mean you have to have a large power brick to do this, thanks to GaN technology.
 This is why the AUKEY Omnia 100W PD Charger gets the win on this list due to its small size and substantial 100W Power Delivery.